 The Bachelor of Science (BS) in Biology provides fundamental knowledge in biological and related sciences.
 Students learn to appreciate the unity and diversity of living systems, while gaining an understanding of basic biological principles and processes.
 The undergraduate Biology degree program provides the necessary foundation for careers in applied biology, biological research, or teaching, as well as for further study in graduate or professional schools.

-Specialization and Related Courses (total 60 credits)
+Major and Related Courses (total 60 credits)

 A total of 15 courses (60 credits), completed with a grade of C or higher, is required.

 Choose nine biology courses (36 credits), including the two below:

 - MET BI 108 Biology II

 The remaining seven courses must include at least one from each of the following areas: physiology, endocrinology, and neurobiology (PER/NEURO); cell and molecular biology (CM); and ecology, behavior, and evolution (EBE).
 At least three courses must be at the 300 to 500 level, and three must have a laboratory or field component.